zivz/weatherapp_codelab/codelab.md

   * Pin the stack view 20 pts to the bottom of the view
   * Pin the stack view 20 pts to the trailing of the view
 * Step 2: Add a constrain related to the Info stack view:
-  * The constrain should reflect that the leading Image Stack View will be 20 pts from the trailing edge of the Info Stack View
+  * The constrain should reflect that the leading Image Stack View will be 20 pts from the trailing edge of the Info Stackview.

 Your constraints should look as following:
 ![Stack View Constraints](./assets/StackViews_Constraints.png)